 During my PhD, I have taught the following courses at Univ.
 Grenoble Alpes:

-Since 2017, I am also teaching the following doctoral course once a year at Univ.
+Since 2017, I also teach the following doctoral course once a year at Univ.
 Grenoble Alpes:

 I regularly give workshops or short courses on Bayesian statistics in R. Do not hesitate to reach out if you would like to organise an event in your department.